 We have defined green parking lots as areas that not only store and park automobiles but areas that are designed to do environmental work.
-In other words, parking lots must not be designed for the single function of car parking but designed to perform environmental services.
+In other words, parking lots must not be designed for the single function of car parking but designed perform environmental services.
 There is not much literature on this subject.
 A decade ago green parking was defined by the EPA as parking surfaces that helped to manage onsite stormwater.
-In 2008 the EPA upgraded its definition in the Green Parking Resource Guide as a parking area that incorporates a variety environmentally preferable of features that might include a minimized footprint and or parking pavement that use impervious surface materials or utilize other only notes that parking lots ought to perform environmental services but specifically mentions design strategies that creates a more sustainable built environment.
+In 2008 the EPA upgraded its definition in the Green Parking Resource Guide as a parking area that incorporates a variety environmentally preferable of features that might include a minimized footprint and or parking pavement that use impervious surface materials or utilize other parking.

-What makes a parking lot green?
-The answer to this question is still being formulated across the nation.
-But progress is being made as you will see below.
-As you can see the original definition by the EPA above from about ten years ago suggested green parking consisted primarily of treating parking lot run off and disconnecting it from the stormwater train.
-The purpose here was sediments, oils, grease, to separate bacteria, toxins, urban detritus and solid waste from parking lot run off.
-This is still a a prime purpose so the parking lot microdetention designed to intercept these wastes is important element of green parking.
 But there are others defined at the LSU School of Landscape Architecture, They include; incorporating energy efficiency, water conservation, storm water management, construction waste minimization, non-point pollution prevention, micro-climate modification.
 The use of resource efficient materials and the establishment of outdoor environmental quality in respect to air, water, soils, wildlife and visual quality are important design factors as well.
 But perhaps more importantly green parking is designed to promote human health and well being.

-It is a concept based upon several sustainable landscaping strategies.
-The 'first principles of green parking' include bringing nature into the parking lot to do environmental work.
+It is a concept based upon several sustainable landscaping strategies. 'first principles of green parking' include bringing nature into the parking lot to do environmental work.
 Green parking lots should help do the work of nature and in some instances mimic nature's natural systems though the efforts of landscape design.
 In addition another principle is concerned with increasing the social compact of cities by allowing multiple human uses, and improving human health and well being in these important urban spaces.
 And finally perhaps the most important first principal is green parking lots becomes a garden in the city that does environmental work that make cities better places to live.